Liqwid-Labs/agora/docs/meta/status-format.md

 Each specification document should be headed by a simple table outlining aspects of its status in relation to:

--   Authorship
+-   Authorship: who has contributed to it?
--   Ownership
+-   Ownership: who is responsible for it?
--   Implementation(s)
+-   Implementation(s): where is it used?
--   Specification Completeness
+-   Completeness: is it done yet?

 This format should be used at the start of any documentation that may be considered a _technical specification_, with a related implementation.
+For anything conceptual, information regarding implementations and completeness may be omitted.

 ## Format